Stemt/Opencv_Shape_Recognizer/README.md

 - circle
 - half-circle

+Then once enter is pressed a window will show the shape of that particular color being recognized

 #### Scripts

 You can use the `-f` option to load a text file containing a series of commands.